-Scho ool: SOE Batch: 20202022 Program: B.ED Current Academic Year: 2021-22 Brai Semester: IV Education Schiester I v 1 Course Code SEB204 2 Course Title EPC 4: Yoga and Health Education 3 Credits 2 4 Contact 2-0-0 Hours (L-T-P) Course Type Co-Requisite 5 Course The course will enable the student-teachers to - Objective 1- Understand the importance og Health.
+School: SOE Batch: 20212023 Program: B.ED Current Academic Year: 2022-23 Branch: Education Semester: IV Course Code SEB204 Course Title EPC 4: Yoga and Health Education Credits 2 Contact Hours (L-T-P) 2-0-0 Course Type Co-Requisite Course Objective The course will enable the student-teachers to - 1- Understand the importance og Health.
 2- Develop awareness about various measures of health being.
 3- Apply the skill of yoga in their practical life.
-6 Course On the completion of this course, the pupil-teachers will be able to- Outcomes CO1:Understand the meaning and process of yoga.
+Course Outcomes On the completion of this course, the pupil-teachers will be able to-CO1:Understand the meaning and process of yoga.
 CO2: Develop understanding about the historical development of yoga.
 CO3: Explain the need of for better health CO4: Understand the general guidelines for practicing yoga.
-CO5:Apply the yoga skills in their life for better health, 7 Unit 1 Yoga: meaning and initiation A Definitions of Yoga, misconceptions about Yoga.
-Basis of Yoga В Origin and history of development of Yoga; Psychological aspects leading to origin of Yoga, Yoga in medieval times, Yoga in modern times.
-G C The two schools of Yoga: Raja Yoga and Hatha Yoga, Yogic practices for healthy living.
-T1 '4 2 TT' 4 4 6 T Unit 2 Historicity of Yoga as a discipline A Classification of Yoga and Yogic texts; Yogasūtra of Patañjali ; Haṭha Yoga texts, Relationship between Pātañjala Yoga and Hatha Yoga В Meditational processes in Pātañjala Yoga Sūtra, Understanding Aṣṭāṅga Yoga of Patañjali С Haṭha Yogic practices Āsanas,Pranayama, eight kumbhakas,Dhāraṇā on five elements, Mudras and bandhas, Satkarma, the set of six cleansing techniques

-Unit 3 Need of Yoga for positive health A Role of mind in positive health as per ancient Yogic literature, Concept D. health, healing and disease: Yogic perspectives, В Concept of health and diseases, Concepts of triguna and pañcakoṣa vis-à- holistic health, Potential causes of ill health, Yogic principles of healthy livi (āhāra, vihāra, ācāra, vicāra),Integrated approach of Yoga for management health.
-Stress management through Yoga and Yogic dietary considerations, Ho stress is alleviated through Yoga?, Prāṇa-samyamana (canalization of ener dynamics) through dietary considerations, Rationale of Yogic diet.
-Stress management through Yoga and Yogic dietary considerations, How stress is alleviated through Yoga?, Prāṇa-samyamana (canalization of energy dynamics) through dietary considerations, Rationale of Yogic diet.
-Unit 4 Practicum General guidelines for performance of the practice of Yoga for t beginner.
-A Guidelines for the practice of ṣaṭ kriyās, Guidelines for the practice of āsanas. В Guidelines for the practice of prāṇāyāma, Guidelines for the practice of kriy Yoga.
+CO5:Apply the yoga skills in their life for better health, Unit 1 Yoga: meaning and initiation A Definitions of Yoga, misconceptions about Yoga.
+Basis of Yoga В Origin and history of development of Yoga; Psychological aspects leading to origin of Yoga, Yoga in medieval times, Yoga in modern times. С The two schools of Yoga: Raja Yoga and Hatha Yoga ,Yogic practices for healthy living.
+Unit 2 Historicity of Yoga as a discipline А Classification of Yoga and Yogic texts; Yogasūtra of Patañjali ; Haṭha Yoga texts, Relationship between Pātañjala Yoga and Haṭha Yoga В Meditational processes in Pātañjala Yoga Sūtra, Understanding Aṣṭāṅga Yoga of Patañjali С Haṭha Yogic practices Āsanas,Pranayama, eight kumbhakas,Dhāraṇā on five elements,Mudras and bandhas,Ṣaṭkarma, the set of six cleansing techniques techniques Unit 3 Need of Yoga for positive health А Role of mind in positive health as per ancient Yogic literature, Concept of health, healing and disease: Yogic perspectives, В Concept of health and diseases, Concepts of triguṇa and pañcakoṣa vis-à- vis holistic health, Potential causes of ill health, Yogic principles of healthy living (āhāra, vihāra, ācāra, vicāra), Integrated approach of Yoga for management of health.
+Stress management through Yoga and Yogic dietary considerations, How stress is alleviated through Yoga?, Prāṇa-saṃyamana (canalization of energy dynamics) through dietary considerations, Rationale of Yogic diet.
+Stress management through Yoga and Yogic dietary considerations, How stress is alleviated through Yoga?, Prāṇa-saṁyamana (canalization of energy dynamics) through dietary considerations, Rationale of Yogic diet.
+Unit 4 Practicum General guidelines for performance of the practice of Yoga for the beginner. Α Guidelines for the practice of şaţ kriyās, Guidelines for the practice of āsanas. В Guidelines for the practice of prāṇāyāma, Guidelines for the practice of kriyā Yoga. С Guidelines for the practice of meditation Unit 5 Practicum Select Yoga practices for persons of average health for practical Yoga sessions Α Standing position ,Sitting position, Prone position, Supine position В Kriyās,Mudrās С Prāṇāyāmas Weightage CA MTE ETE Distribution 30% 20% 50% Text book/s 1.
+Aruna Goel, (2007).
+Yoga education: Philosophy and practice, New Delhi: Deep & Deep Publications.
+2. Ashwani Kumar (2015).
+Yoga: A way of life.
+New Delhi: Khel Sahitya Kendra.